top of page

 Food & Beverage 0

-There are no concessions available at Alumni Diamond.
+There are no concessions available at Cook Field.
 Veteran Stag fans will bring their own refreshments to enjoy during the game.
+During Stadium Journey’s latest visit, a food cart was parked outside the entrance to the ballpark, but it was not open.
+It looks like it’s only there for lacrosse games.

 Atmosphere 2

-Baseball at Alumni Diamond is a baseball purist’s dream.
+Baseball at Cook Field is a baseball purist’s dream.
 There are not a whole lot of bells and whistles here to distract from the action taking place on the field.
-The solid PA system at Alumni Diamond is put to good use for between innings music and lineup announcements.
+The solid PA system at Cook Field is put to good use for between innings music and lineup announcements.
+A basic scoreboard in left field displays game information.

 For a more unique perspective at a Fairfield Stags game, take in all or part of the game from the outfield.
-Some of the dorms overlook Alumni Diamond in right-center field, and during some games you can find students enjoying the action, heckling visiting outfielders and unwinding from their studies with a few beverages.
+Some dorms overlook Cook Field in right-center field, and you can find students enjoying the action on a nice spring afternoon, heckling visiting outfielders and unwinding from their studies with a few beverages.
 Mixed in with these students are several family members of Stag ballplayers.
 It’s a good-natured, fun time, and a much different experience than what you will find in the grandstand.

 Neighborhood 3